Encyclomen/HGMem/README.md

 ## Quick Start
 ### API Usage (GPT-4o)

-This simple example will illustrate how to use `HGMem` with any vLLM-compatible locally deployed LLM.
+This simple example will illustrate how to use `HGMem` with any OpenAI API-based LLM.

 1. Build Graph: